hampel/knownbots-xenforo/README.md

 Requirements
 ------------

-This addon requires PHP 7.0 or higher and works on XenForo 2.x
+This addon requires PHP 7.1 or higher and works on XenForo 2.x

+The minimum version of PHP 7.1 is related to the use of the sha256 hashing algorithm and applies to KnownBots v5.x and above.

 Usage
 -----